ritvikindupuri/GlyphBreaker/TECHNICAL_DOCUMENTATION.md

 The `streamLlmResponse` function orchestrates the caching logic.

-1.  **Cache Key Generation**: `generateCacheKey` creates a unique SHA-256 hash from a JSON string representing the complete request context (provider, model, system prompt, conversation history, and all LLM parameters).
-This ensures that any change, no matter how small, results in a new cache entry.
+1.  **Cache Key Generation**: `generateCacheKey` creates a unique key from a JSON string representing the complete request context (provider, model, system prompt, conversation history, and all LLM parameters).
 2.  **Cache Retrieval**: Before making an API call, it checks `localStorage` for an entry with this key.
 3.  **Simulated Streaming**: If a cache hit occurs, the stored response is split into chunks and yielded with a minimal `setTimeout` delay.
 This preserves the "typing" UI effect for a consistent user experience while being significantly faster than a real API call.
 4.  **Cache Storage**: If no cached response is found, a live API call is made.
 The full response is accumulated in a variable as it streams.
 Once the stream is complete, the entire response is stored in `localStorage` using the generated key.